the-via/website/docs/custom_ui.md

 The `"qmk_backlight"`, `"qmk_rgblight"`, `"qmk_rgb_matrix"`, `"qmk_backlight_rgblight"` and `"qmk_audio"` strings enable the built-in UI definitions that match the default implementation of VIA protocol handlers in QMK, with respect to `channel_id`, `value_id`, etc.

-These built-in UI definitions are defined the same way as custom UI definitions (i.e. JSON format) and for reference are located [here](https://github.com/the-via/keyboards/tree/master/common-menus).
+These built-in UI definitions are defined the same way as custom UI definitions (i.e. JSON format) and for reference are located here: https://github.com/the-via/keyboards/tree/master/common-menus.
 They can be used as examples to create custom UI definitions.

 Definitions containing multiple top level menus with the same name (e.g. `Lighting`) will not merge into one top level menu.
 Thus, combining `"qmk_backlight"` and `"qmk_rgblight"` will result in two top-level `Lighting` menus.
 Use `"qmk_backlight_rgblight"` instead.

 Similarly, combining built-in UI definitions with custom UI that has the same top-level menu name will result in multiple top-level menus, not a merged one.
-If you want to combine a built-in UI like `qmk_rgb_matrix` with extra lighting sub-menus under a single `Lighting` top level menu, explicitly define all the UI controls using the built-in UI definition as the base (i.e. copy the definition from [here](https://github.com/the-via/keyboards/tree/master/common-menus)).
+If you want to combine a built-in UI like `qmk_rgb_matrix` with extra lighting sub-menus under a single `Lighting` top level menu, explicitly define all the UI controls using the built-in UI definition as the base.

 ## Structure